tproduit/pic2map/README.md

 The monoplotter can be clicked with **`Ctrl+click`**.
 You can choose to measure objects in the map plane (2D) or in 3D (on the DEM surface).

-The measure tool doesn't measure in the picture directly.
-It projects the click of the mouse in the canvas.
+The measure tool doesn't measure directly in the picture but projects the click of the mouse in the canvas.
 This implies a strange behavior: if a precise measurement is required, you have to zoom in the canvas.

 ###Digitization of new vector layer